joshbegley/nyt-latest/previous.md

 `A legal agreement scales back the longstanding requirement that the city provide shelter to homeless people who seek it.
 Families will not be affected.`\
 https://nytimes.com/2024/03/15/nyregion/nyc-right-to-shelter-homeless-migrants.html

-**Jared Kushner Pursuing Development Deals in Albania and Serbia**\
+**Kushner Developing Deals Overseas Even as His Father-in-Law Runs for President**\
-`Donald Trump’s son-in-law said he was close to finalizing real estate projects in the two Balkan nations, an example of the Trump family’s pursuit of deals abroad as the former president seeks the White House.`\
+`Donald Trump’s son-in-law, who was also a senior White House official, said he was close to finalizing real estate projects in Albania and Serbia.`\
 https://nytimes.com/2024/03/15/us/politics/jared-kushner-pursuing-development-deals-in-albania-and-serbia.html

 **Takeaways From the Ruling on Georgia Trump Prosecutor’s Conduct**\